hirosystems/chainhook/docs/how-to-guides/how-to-run-chainhook-as-a-service-using-bitcoind.md

 title: Run Chainhook as a Service using Bitcoind
 ---

-You can run Chainhook as a service to evaluate Bitcoin against your predicates.
-You can also dynamically register new predicates by enabling predicates registration API.
+You can run Chainhook as a service to evaluate your `if_this / then_that` predicates against the Bitcoin blockchain, delivering results—either file appendations or HTTP POST requests to a server you designate—for your application's use case.
+You can also dynamically register new predicates as the service is running by enabling the predicates registration API.

 ## Prerequisites